hovhanns/simple_vector/README.md

 # Simple_vector
-This is simple vector implementation on c++
+This is simple vector implementation in c++